 We all know the best way to learn Spanish is to get immersed in the language.
-Whether it’s a holiday in Spain, a semester in Mexico, or a year in Colombia, most of us Lingoda bloggers have spent time living abroad.
+Whether it’s a holiday in Spain, a semester in Mexico or a year in Colombia, most of us Lingoda bloggers have spent time living abroad.
 We love to share our experiences and encourage our readers to do the same.
 We’ve covered where to study abroad to learn Spanish and how to communicate with your host family.
 Another aspect of living in a Spanish-speaking country is picking up on nicknames.
-Spanish names and nicknames are different from in English.
-Knowing this name-related information will help you fit in when you go abroad to practise Spanish.
+Spanish names and nicknames are different from English.
+Knowing this name-related information will help you fit in when you go abroad to practice Spanish.

 How common are nicknames in Spanish?

 Apodos (nicknames) in Spanish are more common than in English.
 Sure, we have some typical nicknames in English (Bob for Robert or Sam for Samantha) but most people go by their actual name.
 In Spanish-speaking countries, using an apodo is extremely common.
 You can go years in Mexico without knowing your friend’s legal name in Spanish.